-Any breach of our confidentiality agreements or our failure to effectively enforce such agreements would have a material adverse effect on our business and competitive position.
+Any breach of our confidentiality agreements or our failure to effectively enforce such agreements would have a material adverse effect on our business.

-If we infringe the rights of third parties, we could be prevented from selling products, forced to pay damages and required to defend against litigation which could result in substantial costs and may have a material adverse effect on our business and results of operations.
+If we infringe the rights of third parties, we could be forced to pay damages and required to defend against litigation which could result in substantial costs and may have a material adverse effect on our business and results of operations.

 We have not received to date any claims of infringement by any third parties.
-However, as any product candidates progress into clinical trials and commercialization, if at all, our public profile and that of these product candidates may be raised and generate such claims.
+However, should our public profile be raised, such infringement claims may be more likely.
 Defending against such claims, and occurrence of a judgment adverse to us, could result in unanticipated costs and may have a material adverse effect on our business and competitive position.
 If our products, methods, processes and other technologies infringe the proprietary rights of other parties, we could incur substantial costs and we may have to:

-- obtain licenses, which may not be available on commercially reasonable terms, if at all; - redesign products or processes to avoid infringement; - stop using the subject matter claimed in the patents held by others, which could cause us to lose the use of one or more of our drug candidates; - · defend litigation or administrative proceedings that may be costly whether we win or lose, and which could result in a substantial diversion of management resources; or - pay damages.
+- obtain licenses, which may not be available on commercially reasonable terms, if at all; - · redesign products or processes to avoid infringement; - stop using the subject matter claimed in the patents held by others; - defend litigation or administrative proceedings that may be costly whether we win or lose, and which could result in a substantial diversion of management resources; or - pay damages.